PepperDash/epi-crestron-nvx/README.md

 6. HDCP Capability = Reports and sets HDCP cabaility on selected input.
 HDCPSupportOff = 0, HDCPSupportAuto = 1, HDCP1xSupport = 2, HDCP2xSupport = 3
 7. HDCP Supported Level = UNUSED for NVX devices
 8. HDMI Output Horizontal Resolution = Custom Wharton usage; reports the horizontal resolution of the connected display on the HDMI output.

+## Join Details - Multiview Join Map

+1. Enter [D] - Selects the window layout including stream selection (subscription or URL), audio source, and text value.
+This allows for smooth transition when changing multiple items such as window layout and source.
+It is highly suggested to trigger this join for each and every transition.
+However, a "1" is permissible and will trigger events as they are received.
+2. Enable [D] - Enables multiview controls (*requires reboot*).
+In Transmitter mode -> Allows 3 streams to transmit simultaneously and will use 3rd Multicast address.
+No other controls will function for Transmitters.
+In Receiver mode: All controls are available.
+High/1 = Enable multiview controls; Low/0 = No effect.
+3. Disable [D] - Disables multiview controls (*requires reboot*).
+In Transmitter mode -> Single stream transmission.
+In Receiver mode -> No controls will function.
+High/1 = Disable multiview controls; Low/0 = No effect.
+4. Layout [A] - Sets the window layout.
+See JSON configuration example below for expected values for pre-defined layouts.
+Valid values are 0-604.
+Review [Crestron DM-NVX-38x Multiview documentation](https://docs.crestron.com/en-us/9496/Content/Topics/Getting-Started/Getting-Started.htm#Multi%E2%80%91Vi) for additional details.
+5. Audio Source [A] - Selects the video window audio is sent from.
+Must also select "Audio follows video" or "Multiview" as the main audio source for NVX in the top slot.
+Valid values are 0-6.
+6. Window x Stream Url [S] - Sets the stream URL for the corresponding window (1-6).
+7. Window x Label [S] - Sets the text value for the corresponding window (1-6).

 ## Config Example